abhiramelf/mkdocs-starter/README.md

 # MKDocs Starter

 Welcome to the **MKDocs Starter** repository!
-Easily setup MKDocs material theme with this starter project.
+Fast setup MKDocs material theme with this starter project.

 ## Prerequisites